gelles-brandeis/tapqir/docs/source/tutorials/part_ii_linux.rst

 Additionally, the program has saved

-* Image files (``ontarget-channel0.png`` and ``offtarget-channel0.png``) displaying locations of on-target and off-target AOIs in the first frame (make sure that AOIs are *inside* the FOV):
+* Image files (``ontarget-channel0.png`` and ``offtarget-channel0.png``) displaying locations of on-target and off-target AOIs in the first frame.
+You should inspect these images to make sure that AOIs are *inside* the field of view:

 .. image:: ontarget-channel0.png
    :width: 700